Pelosi arrives in Malaysia, tensions rise over Taiwan visit

 Beijing sees official American contact with Taiwan as encouragement to make the island’s decades-old de facto independence permanent, a step U.S. leaders say they don’t support.
 Pelosi, head of one of three branches of the U.S. government, would be the highest-ranking elected American official to visit Taiwan since then-Speaker Newt Gingrich in 1997.

-Pelosi kicked off her Asian tour in Singapore on Monday but her purported visit to Taiwan has raised concerns in the region.
+Pelosi kicked off her Asian tour in Singapore on Monday but her purported visit to Taiwan has sparked jitters in the region.

 Singapore Prime Minister Lee Hsien Loong “highlighted the importance of stable U.S.-China relations for regional peace and security” during talks with Pelosi, the city-state’s foreign ministry said.
 This was echoed by Japan’s Foreign Minister Yoshimasa Hayashi in Tokyo, who said stable ties between the two rival powers “are extremely important for the international community as well.”

-The United States switched diplomatic recognition from Taipei to Beijing in 1979, but maintains informal relations with the island.
-Washington is obligated by the Taiwan Relations Act, a federal law, to see that Taiwan has the means to defend itself.
+The Philippines urged U.S. and China to be “responsible actors” in the region.
+“It is important for the U.S. and China to ensure continuing communication to avoid any miscalculation and further escalation of tensions,” said its Foreign Affairs spokesperson Teresita Daza.

-Washington’s “One China policy” says it takes no position on the status of the two sides but wants their dispute resolved peacefully.
-Beijing promotes an alternative “One China principle” that says they are one country and the Communist Party is its leader.
+China has been steadily ratcheting up diplomatic and military pressure on Taiwan, including the prospect of annexing it by force.
+China cut off all contact with Taiwan’s government in 2016 after President Tsai Ing-wen refused to endorse its claim that the island and mainland together make up a single Chinese nation, with the Communist regime in Beijing being the sole legitimate government.

-Pelosi is expected to call on lower house Speaker Azhar Azizan Harun in Parliament before adjourning for a luncheon meet with Prime Minister Ismail Sabri Yaakob, Bernama said.
-On Thursday, she is to meet with South Korean National Assembly Speaker Kim Jin Pyo in Seoul for talks on security in the Indo-Pacific region, economic cooperation and the climate crisis, according to Kim’s office.
+On Thursday, Pelosi is to meet with South Korean National Assembly Speaker Kim Jin Pyo in Seoul for talks on security in the Indo-Pacific region, economic cooperation and the climate crisis, according to Kim’s office.
 Pelosi is also due to visit Japan, but it is unclear when she heading there.